wowissu/angular-scroll-watch/README.md

 ```

-* if third paramter is true，then check point by scroll bottom
+* If third paramter is true，then check point by scroll bottom

 ```js
     myWatch.addPoint('myBottomPoint', 500, true);
 ```

-* also use callback
+* Also use callback

 ```js
     myWatch.addPoint('myBottomPoint', function (top, bottom) {